Tuesday, May 30, 2017

 James W. Loewen

-Textbook history, Loewen finds, have a tendency to present history has a succession of heroes advancing American greatness, pushing us toward ever-better displays of virtue.
+Textbook history, Loewen finds, has a tendency to present history as a succession of heroes advancing American greatness, pushing us toward ever-better displays of virtue.
 Students get no sense of setbacks, struggles, and the difficulty we still face achieving America’s stated principles.
 Thus, many citizens believe the present somehow represents a decline from a storied past, and today’s controversies as irrevocably cluttered and dangerous.
 Which they’re not.

 This sometimes requires Loewen debunking specific myths.
 The virtual erasure of both racial and economic factors from history textbooks leaves Americans believing the controversies over these topics are somehow recent.
 Even slavery gets divorced from race.
 Yet when Loewen reprints a pre-Civil War campaign song, “Nigger Doodle Dandy,” used to split poor white voters from blacks, for instance, America’s long history of race- and class-based divisions becomes glaringly obvious.